unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-client-configuration.md

 ## Step 4: Configure Login Scopes

-Click **Show Advanced Configuration** and scroll to the **Scopes** section.

 Scopes are used during authentication to authorize access to specific user data.
 You can use them to require or request access to additional information associated with the user's domain.

 * **wallet** maps to the [wallet scope](../get-started-login/scopes-for-login.md#wallet)
 * **email** maps to the [email scope](../get-started-login/scopes-for-login.md#email)